TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/TypeConverter.rst

 Custom type converters
 ======================

-..  versionchanged:: 12.0
-    Starting with TYPO3 v12.0 a type converter does not have to be registered via the now deprecated method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerTypeConverter()`.
-    Remove calls to this method when dropping TYPO3 v11 support.
-This method will be removed with TYPO3 v13.0.
-Register a type converter in your extension's :file:`Services.yaml` instead.

 A custom type converter must implement the interface :php:`\TYPO3\CMS\Extbase\Property\TypeConverterInterface`.
 In most use cases it will extend the abstract class